Last Updated on August 19, 2021 by Maggie Sutton

 Smart buyers rely on their experienced real estate agent for advice on every part of the house buying process, including earnest money.
 Homes for Heroes real estate specialists are committed to serving Heroes in their communities all over the country.
 These real estate professionals possess an in-depth knowledge of real estate in their area and can offer you terrific advice concerning how to use the earnest money to strengthen your offer on the house.

-As an added benefit, your Homes for Heroes real estate specialist saves you money when you buy your house by returning part of their commission to you after the sale.
+As an added benefit, your Homes for Heroes real estate specialist saves you money when you buy your house.
 To thank you for your dedicated service, you’ll receive a check for $700 per every $100,000 of the purchase price a few weeks after the home sale closes.
-SIGN UP to speak with an expert Homes for Heroes real estate specialist in your community.
-Smart buyers rely on their experienced real estate agent for advice on every part of the house buying process, including earnest money.
+Sing up to speak with an expert Homes for Heroes real estate specialist in your community.